zooniverse/front-end-monorepo/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Has a storybook story been created or updated?
 - [ ] Is the component accessible?
   - [ ] Can it be used with a screen reader?
-  - [ ] Can it be used without a mouse?
+  - [ ] Can it be used from the keyboard?
+[WebAIM guide to keyboard testing](https://webaim.org/techniques/keyboard/#testing)
   - [ ] Is it passing accessibility checks in the storybook?

 ## Apps